Amar Kaleka: High school career – Bay View High School

-Undergraduate college career - Marquette University
+Undergraduate college career – Marquette University

-Kaleka was accepted into the Marquette University TRIO program - Student Support Services.
+Kaleka was accepted into the Marquette University TRIO program – Student Support Services.
 He also continued to play Baseball and joined the Army ROTC program.
 After three years in the program, he decided to leave to focus on his academic career.
-During this time, he was also licensed as a private security person by the state of Wisconsin, working as a second shift supervisor of the newly constructed Midwest Express Center.
+During this time, he was also licensed as a private security person by the state of Wisconsin, and worked as a second shift supervisor of the then newly constructed Midwest Express Center.

 Kaleka was also a fixture with the Indian Student Association, choreographing and organizing cultural programs on and off campus.

 Kaleka graduated from the College of Arts and Sciences at Marquette University in 2001 with majors in Philosophy, Psychology, and Spanish Literature.
 He minored in Criminology.

 From 1998 through 2001, he worked as a peer counselor for the Marquette University TRIO program, helping first generation incoming freshmen deal with the transition from high school to college.